 WebAR – The less good parts

-Although our appraisal of the upcoming AR revolution might give you the feeling of sky being the limit, we have to remember that WebAR is still in its early days.
+Although our appraisal of the upcoming AR revolution might give you the feeling of the sky being the limit, we have to remember that WebAR is still in its early days.

 There are many improvements and development cycles on the way, but there are also few restrictions at the moment which need to be taken into account.